-The June 30, 2017 total pension liability (TPL), net pension liability (NPL), and sensitivity information shown were determined by consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2016.
-The total pension liability was rolled-forward from the valuation date to the plans' fiscal year ended June 30, 2017, using generally accepted actuarial principles.
-The Retirement System Funding and Administrative Act of 2017 was signed into law April 25, 2017, and included a provision to reduce the assumed rate of return from 7.50% to 7.25% effective July 1, 2017.
-As a result of this legislation, GRS made an adjustment to the calculation of the roll-forward total pension liability for this assumption change as of the measurement date of June 30 2017.
+The June 30, 2018, total pension liability (TPL), net pension liability (NPL), and sensitivity information shown in this report were determined by consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on an actuarial valuation performed as of July 1, 2017.
+The total pension liability was rolled-forward from the valuation date to the plans' fiscal year end, June 30, 2018, using generally accepted actuarial principles.

-The following provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2017.
+The following provides a summary of the actuarial assumptions and methods used to calculate the TPL as of June 30, 2018.

-SCRS PORS Actuarial cost method Entry age normal Entry age normal Investment rate of return 1 7.25% 7.25% Projected salary increases 3.0% to 12.5% (varies by service) 1 3.5% to 9.5% (varies by service) 1 Benefit adjustments Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually

-1 includes inflation at 2.25%
+SCRS PORS Actuarial cost method Entry age normal Entry age normal Investment rate of return 1 7.25% 7.25% Projected salary increases 3.0% to 12.5% (varies by service) 1 3.5% to 9.5% (varies by service) 1 Benefit adjustments Lesser of 1% or \$500 annually Lesser of 1% or \$500 annually 1 includes inflation at 2.25%